TIL Design Project

 The Design project is a final test in interdisciplinary collaboration and a very useful preparation for your thesis project.
 Teams consist of 4-5 students with different bachelor and master specialisations, gender and in case of a multicultural team, also different (education) cultures and languages.

-During a period of about 11 weeks you work on an assignment (P2), which you have prepared in course modules P0 and P1.
+During a period of about 11 weeks you work on an assignment.

 Any method should be applied in a rigorous and transparent manner.
 The solutions should be applicable in practice and, once implemented, help to solve or mitigate the perceived problem(s) of your commissioner.
 Supply-oriented approaches always fail in this project.